zikula/core/UPGRADE-1.3.7.md

 ----------

-Zikula Core 1.3.7 supports PHP namespaces and module should be refactored for namespace compliance which should MUST be in line with PSR-0, PSR-1 and PSR-2.
+Zikula Core 1.3.7 supports PHP namespaces and module should be refactored for namespace compliance which should MUST be in line with PSR-0 or PSR-4; and both PSR-1 and PSR-2.

-In order to be PSR-0 compliant, module the PHP assets in `lib/Modname/*` need to moved into the module root (see below).
+The examples below will use PSR-4.

-The current specification mandates: (still in dev) Vendor - PSR-0 mandates a class must contain a vendor.
-The examples will illustrate this.
+In order to be PSR-0/4 compliant, module the PHP assets in `lib/Modname/*` need to moved into the module root (see below).

 `Foo` is the vendor and 'MyModule' is the module name (`Module` suffic required).
 Here are a a few examples of how module classes should look like:

 Controllers:
   - Named like `Foo\MyModule\Controller\UserController`
-  - Stored in `Foo/MyModule/Controller/UserController.php`
+  - Stored in `foo-my/Controller/UserController.php`
   - Example:

     ```php